apistilli/course_project_getting_cleaning_data/CodeBook.md

-# The following codebook describe the files and the data used in this assignment and how they have been transformed during the process

 Input files:
 "UCI HAR Dataset/test/X_test.txt": contains the activity data of the test group "UCI HAR Dataset/test/y_test.txt": contains the activity type for each entry